 Push the springs and brushes (blue arrow) back into their receptacles and restrain with wire through the hole provided.
 This will retract the brushes during assembly.

 Install rear alternator case.
-Note the mounting lugs on the front and rear of the case (red arrows).
+Note the mounting lugs on the front and rear of the case (red arrows photograph below).
 This means that the clock position cannot be changed.